bhatRV/CoronaVirus-Spread-Simulation/README.md

 1. Assumption: Grid's are generated based on the given dimention (1st line in the file), if X is the input the grid/matrix will be a SQUARE MATRIX of X by X
 1. Assumption: Starting point for the grid/matrix is the top Left corner.
 1. Assumption: Input will be provided using a file as Json

-#### Scenarios covered
-1. Zombie can start from any location in the grid
-2. Zombie starts moving , and if it finds a creature in its path the creature will be convereted to a new Zombie(Infected)
-3. Input is based will be from a file and all the

-## Pre configured InputFile and It's Format
+## Pre configured Input File and It's Format

 FileName: inputFile.json